Italian bob explained: the chic, '60s-inspired haircut that's everywhere

 While they may look similar, the French bob and the Italian bob are in fact very different.
 “In my opinion, the main difference between the Italian bob and the French bob is volume,” says Reed.
 “The Italian bob isn’t afraid to be big with lots of body and movement,” he continues, “it showcases texture while still being chic and polished.”

 In terms of length, “a French bob is much shorter than an Italian bob,” says Forsythe, “sitting along the jawline or above.”
-It’s also common for French bobs to be paired with bangs hairstyles and lots of layering to create texture, whereas the Italian bob is more of a medium haircut with bangs - or without - so is "longer and heavier,” according to Forsythe.
+It’s also common for French bobs to be paired with bangs hairstyles and lots of layering to create a textured chopped bob style, whereas the Italian bob is more of a medium haircut with bangs - or without - so is "longer and heavier,” according to Forsythe.

 How to style the Italian bob